Alir3z4/DemandwareSimpleRelevanceBusinessManagerExtension/README.md

 1. Login to Business Manager and click on `Administration`.
 2. Click on `Sites`->`Manage Sites`.
 3. Click on the site name followed by the `Settings` tab at the top.
-4. In the `Cartridges` text field, add the beginning of the pre-existing text `DemandwareSimpleRelevanceBusinessManagerExtension:`.
+4. In the `Cartridges` text field, add the beginning of the pre-existing text `ext_simplerelevance:`.
 5. Go back to `Manage Sites` and click on `Business Manager`.
 6. Click the `Settings` tab at the top.
-7. In the `Cartridges` text field, add in the beginning of the pre-existing text `DemandwareSimpleRelevanceBusinessManagerExtension:`.
+7. In the `Cartridges` text field, add in the beginning of the pre-existing text `ext_simplerelevance:`.
 8. Repeat steps 3 and 4 for each `Instance Type` by selecting the appropriate type from the drop-down menu (`Production`, `Staging`, `Sandbox / Development`).